DE-JL/cs2620-hw3/README.md

 To start a client, open a new terminal and run `python client.py [CLIENT ADDRESS] [CLIENT PORT]`.
 This will start a client process at `<CLIENT ADDRESS>:<CLIENT PORT>`.
 The client will connect to the server and begin sending messages.

+### Running Multiple Clients with the Experiment Script

+To run the experiment script, open a new terminal and run:
+> `python experiment.py --exp-name [EXPERIMENT NAME] --run-time [RUN TIME]`

+The experiment script will start a server process and three client processes and run it for the alloted time in seconds based on the command line arguments fed to the script.
+The logs will be written to the `./logs/[EXPERIMENT NAME]` directory.
+The clock speeds can be manually set using the `--clock-speeds` argument (e.g., `--clock-speeds 1 2 3`), by default these are manually generated .
+One can also dictate the probability of internal events for all the clients using the `--prob-internal` argument.
+The logs for each client contain a list  of event objects

+### Explanation of Logs
+Inside a logs subfolder inside the `logs/` directory, one can see five files: three json files are for each of the client logs.
+We also write a `args.json` file which contains the command line arguments used to run the experiment.
+The `server.log` file contains the server logs.